 You’ll have a section for chicken, a section for potatoes, and a section for brussels sprouts.
 The chicken and potatoes will start baking first and the brussels sprouts get added after 15 minutes.

-Sweet Mustard Sheet Pan ChickenPrint Recipe Pin Recipe
+Sweet Mustard Sheet Pan Chicken

-- 6 chicken thighs boneless and skinless
+- 6 chicken thighs, boneless and skinless

-- 5 medium gold potatoes
+- 5 medium gold potatoes, can use russet potatoes

 - 1 lb fresh brussels sprouts

-- salt & pepper
+- ¾ tsp salt

 Sweet Mustard Sauce

-- 1/2 cup spicy brown mustard
+- ½ cup whole grain, stone ground, or spicy brown mustard

-- 1/4 cup water
+- ¼ cup water

-- 8 Medjool dates pits removed
+- 8 medjool dates, pits removed

 - Preheat oven to 425 degrees.
 Line a 12" x 17" baking sheet with parchment paper.

 - Add all sauce ingredients to the blender and blend until smooth.
 The final result looks a lot like a very smooth peanut butter.

 - Heat a large skillet on the stove on medium-high heat.
 Add 2 tbsp olive oil to skillet when hot.
 Place your chicken thighs in pan.
 Brown.
 Flip.
 Brown.
-When both sides have some nice coloring remove them from the pan and place top side down on aluminum foil lined pan.
+When both sides have some nice coloring remove them from the skillet and place top side down on parchment paper lined pan.
 (Chicken should not be cooked through.)

-- Use a spoon or spatula to spread half of the remaining sweet mustard sauce on your chicken thighs.
+- Use a spoon or spatula to spread half of the remaining sweet mustard sauce on chicken thighs.